 Although all Qantas candidates are required to take the SHL test, The Qantas Pilot Academy candidates are asked to take also the cut-e pilot test as an entry test to Qantas Group Pilot Academy.

-This part of the assessment focuses on your ability to extract, calculate, and come to conclusions based on numerical data.
-On each question, you'll be presented with numerical data arragned in a graph, table, etc. You'll be asked different questions and will need to be able to draw conclusions and perform numerical calculations based on the data.
+On each question, you'll be presented with numerical data arranged in a graph, table, etc. You'll be asked different questions and will need to be able to draw conclusions and perform numerical calculations based on the data.

-Let's take a look at a screen shot of a sample question from our Qantas PrepPack:
+Let's take a look at a screenshot of a sample question from our Qantas PrepPack:

 Note: since all numbers are given in hundred thousand ('000), the three zeroes can be ignored in the calculations.